-Cecilie Bahnsen x The North Face Takes Gorpcore To A New Level
+Cecilie Bahnsen x The North Face Takes Gorpcore to a New Level

 Working on this project, she continued, “sparked a newfound fascination with mountain climbers and their sense of liberation and fearlessness.
 There’s a strength and complexity in what they do, yet it appears so graceful and effortless, almost like ballet—performed vertically on a cliff edge.
 My dream is to embody that same courage and elegance.”

-The collaboration is largely inspired by mountainous landscapes — from its color schemes of whites, greens and blacks to its round and sharp edges — as well as the skeleton flower, which turns transparent in the rain.
+The collaboration is largely inspired by mountainous landscapes — from its colour schemes of whites, greens and blacks to its round and sharp edges — as well as the skeleton flower, which turns transparent in the rain.
 (The latter informed the delicate patches and layers.)
-It's all about the details: scalloped edges and 3D floral appliqués adorning waterproof jackets and knee-length shorts, drawstrings coming with flower-shaped pullers, dresses billowing into full bubble-hem skirts.

 The Cecilie Bahnsen x The North Face collaboration is set to release next spring.